-Prior to initiating construction activity, we carefully assess the varying aspects of a proposed location, from its geography and topography to the existence of sensitive wildlife habitat or potential for cultural resources.
-Our analysis includes both a desktop and a field review to identify the presence or absence of environmental sensitivities.
+Prior to initiating construction activity, we carefully assess the varying aspects of a proposed location, from its geography and topography to the existence of sensitive wildlife habitat, cultural resources, residences and other public-occupied sites.
+Protection of the nation’s waters, including streams, wetlands and floodplains, is also important to our assessment.
+Our analysis includes both a desktop and field review to identify the presence or absence of these sensitive receptors.

-Central to this program is going above and beyond compliance requirements in our procedures.
+Central to our program procedures is going above and beyond compliance requirements.
 This means flagging any sensitivities within the limits of disturbance (LOD) of our operations, plus 100 feet beyond the LOD.
-If an environmental receptor is identified within the LOD, we try to avoid or minimize impacts by relocating site activity or developing a plan to protect the resource, including obtaining applicable environmental permits.
+If an environmentally sensitive receptor or cultural resource is identified within the LOD, we try to avoid or minimize impacts by relocating site activity or developing a plan to protect the resource, including obtaining necessary environmental permits.